flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 In the object-oriented software world, our basic building-blocks 🧱 are _classes_.
 We use classes to create _object instances_ (or just "objects").

 An object instance combines behaviour _and_ state (data) _together_ (encapsulation).
 Objects expose methods which (when called)
-* Modify the object's internal state ("increase item quantity")
+* Modify the object's internal state ("increase line-item quantity")
 * Perform computations ("calculate order shipping cost")
 * Trigger side-effects ("fire the missiles!" 🚀)

-The program as a whole can be viewed as an object [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) - there is a root object in the program's entrypoint
+The program as a whole can be viewed as an object [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) - there is a root object in the program's entrypoint (composition-root)
 * The root object has references to other objects (it's collaborators)
   * Each of those objects have references to _other_ objects (_their_ collaborators)
     * ...and so on and so forth

-A request comes in from the outside world, the root object calls methods[^1] on _it's_ objects (which in turn call methods) - and thus the program springs to life.
+A request/message comes in from the outside world (button click, HTTP request, stdin...), the root object calls methods[^1] on _it's_ objects (which in turn call methods) - and thus the program springs to life.

-By way of contrast, in the functional-programming world we don't use
+By way of contrast, functional-programming languages don't use
 * Classes
 * Objects
 * Methods

-Instead we basically just have
+Primarily, they deal with
 1) Lumps of data
 2) Functions

 (...and some other things like ADTs & typeclasses, which I'll ignore for now)

 Avoiding (for the time being) a more nuanced discussion of what a [function](https://en.wikipedia.org/wiki/Function_(mathematics)) is and is not, just think of a function as an _unbound_ method (i.e. a `static` method).
 So unlike a method (which is bound to a particular object), a function just kind of "floats around".
 Because the function isn't tied to an object, it can only utilise the parameters that were passed in when it was called.

 In the functional programming paradigm, the program as a whole can be viewed as a [computation](https://en.wikipedia.org/wiki/Model_of_computation):
-* A request to perform a calculation comes in from the outside world
+* A request to perform computation comes in from the outside world
 * The request is represented as a lump of data / values
 * The data is passed through a _pipeline_ of functions
   * The output from an upstream function is used as the input to downstream functions